sculyi/sculyi.github.io/index.md

   </tr>
 </table>

-# I am looking for some PhD and master students, if you are interested in my research, please contact me!
+# I am looking for some self-motivated Ph.D. and master students, if you are interested in my research, please contact me!

 # News!
 A [special issue](https://www.mdpi.com/journal/aerospace/special_issues/Controlling_speech_understanding_air_traffic_safety_enhancement) is launched on Aerospace journal, please contributes your papers!
 Thanks very much!